 Director’s Note — May

 May is shaping up to be a busy month at Gungaderra Homestead.
-Our events program is expanding, new collaborations are taking shape, and we’ve onboarded a new team member – welcome signs of growth in that which we’re building together.
+Our events program is expanding, new collaborations are taking shape, and we’ve also onboarded a new team member – welcome signs of growth in the centre we’re building together.

 We’re also excited to soon begin recording the next season of our podcast, Local Environmental Heroes.
-CEC president and sustainable fashion expert Julie Boulton and I will be sitting down with Amy Carrad as our very first guest.
+CEC president and sustainable fashion expert Julie Boulton and I will be sitting down with food systems researcher Amy Carrad as our very first guest.
 Watch this space.

-Behind the scenes, we’ve been strengthening our team and are delighted to welcome Zali Rackel to the Centre.
-Zali is in her final year of a Bachelor of Arts at the Australian National University, majoring in Australian Indigenous Studies with a minor in Archaeology.
+Behind the scenes, we’ve been strengthening our team and are delighted to welcome Zali Rackel.
+Zali is in her final year of a Bachelor of Arts at the Australian National University, majoring in Australian Indigenous Studies.
 Zali is committed to respectful, community-led approaches and to supporting the participation of young people – particularly in First Nations contexts.

 Speaking of community, May is packed with hands-on, community-focused events.
 We’re kicking things off with a relaxed BBQ and DJ set at the Recyclery this weekend on 2 May.
 Come along for good food, music, bikes and great company.